Registration What You Need To Know

 Under the Engineering, Geological and Geophysical Professions (EGGP) Act, an Alberta government statute, APEGGA ensures only properly qualified engineers, geologists and geophysicists are allowed to practice, and that they do so according to professional standards and a Code of Ethics.
 By licensing companies providing these services in Alberta, APEGGA also ensures similar high standards of corporate practice.
 The Association has the power and an obligation to withdraw the right to practice from members found guilty of unskilled practice or unethical conduct.

-To apply for a license to practice in Alberta, contact the nearest APEGGA office to ask for an application package.
+To apply for a licence to practice in Alberta, contact the nearest APEGGA office to ask for an application package.
 Generally speaking, applicants are expected to demonstrate the following:

-- Citizenship: Canadian citizenship or Landed Immigrant status to request registration as a Professional Member.
-Otherwise, you apply for registration as a Foreign Licensee.
+- Citizenship: Canadian citizenship or Landed Immigrant status is required when requesting registration as a Professional Member.
+If you do not hold either status, apply for registration as a Foreign Licensee.

 - Post-secondary education: An undergraduate degree from a recognized accredited engineering, geology or geophysics program is required.
 You must provide either a Certificate of Graduation or official transcripts.